simonmonk/raspirobotboard3/README.md

 # raspirobotboard3
 Python library and design files for the RasPi Robot Board V3

-This board is not yet released.
-It will be available in Sept 2015.

 If you were looking for the library for the version 2 board go to https://github.com/simonmonk/raspirobotboard2

 # Installing the Python Libraries